-Knot Project Space is proud to launch its speaker series, 'Video in the Public Sphere,' with an opening talk by Berlin-based artist, writer and designer Patricia Reed.
-Having worked over the summer as Theory Researcher for Public Art Munich, Reed will speak to the underpinnings of this initiative as well as present a text that she generated in relation to its activities, titled 'Promiscuous Publicness and the Uncommon In-Common.'
+Knot Project Space launched its speaker series, 'Video in the Public Sphere,' with an opening talk by Berlin-based artist, writer and designer Patricia Reed.
+Having worked over the summer as Theory Researcher for Public Art Munich, Reed spoke to the underpinnings of this initiative as well as presented a text that she generated in relation to its activities, titled 'Promiscuous Publicness and the Uncommon In-Common.'

 About Video in the Public Sphere

 In October 2018, SAW Video Media Art Centre launched 'Knot Projections,' a unique capacity-building commissioning program funded by the Ontario Trillium Foundation that explores the public context as a site for video projection.
 The initiative involves five regional artists who will each receive support to produce individual video works that are to be exhibited on an urban surface within Ottawa as a large-scale outdoor projection in Spring/Summer 2019.
 In lead up to this ambitious commissioning aspect of the program, the 'Video in the Public Sphere' speaker series aims to open up and sustain a discursive space in which the wider Ottawa community can navigate, expand upon, and challenge the notion of ‘publics’ through critical lenses and contemporary concerns.
 A series of visiting artists, critics and curators, working at the intersection of artistic production and public space, will engage with the complexities of this terrain from various points of entry.
 Each will deliver substantial talks at Knot Project Space about their work and research, and in some cases also conduct intensive follow-up workshops and discussion groups.